marcodermatt/scion/doc/dev/design/FABRID.rst

 Header design
 --------------

-The FABRID header design is based on SCION Hop-by-Hop extensions (HBH), in order to allow for incremental deployability.
+The FABRID header design is based on SCION :ref:`Hop-by-Hop extensions <hop-by-hop-options>` (HBH), in order to allow for incremental deployability.
 We define two options, the Identifier option and the FABRID option.
 The Identifier option contains the packet ID and a timestamp, which are used to uniquely identify a packet.
 The FABRID option contains the FABRID hopfield metadata fields and a path validator field.